miguelrocadata/PGCertDDJ/RStudio DS Practice Week 1.md

 I shall create a separate github walkthrough to document my work on the Sydney beaches data by R Ladies Sydney here.

-Today I wanted to do one simple editorial task: *import and bind multiple csv files* (lots of them) without needing to do so manually.
+Today I wanted to do one simple editorial task: *import and bind multiple csv files* (lots of them: 2 years worth of Cambridgeshire Police data) without needing to do so manually.
-This is so I could (for example) offer an editor a long view of crime stats in an area to give useful context & do so very, very quickly.
+This is so I could (for example) offer an editor a long view of crime stats in an area to give useful context to a story & do so very, very quickly.
+It could also reveal more important longer term trends which could illuminate a story.

 I have found a way to do just that.
 Here we go: